bryonbaker/xamarin-spectrum-analyser/README.md

 ### Known Issues: ###

-The project has been updated to the latest versions of XCode (8.3.3) and Visual Studio for macOS (7.0.1), and Xamarin.iOS (10.4.0.128).
-It is still using an old version of SuperpoweredSDK; I will be updating it to use the latest version shortly.
+The project is still using an old version of SuperpoweredSDK; I will be updating it to use the latest version shortly.

 ### How do I get set up? ###